Find Paralegal Salary by State Find out how much paralegals make across the USA.

-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, the median national annual salary for paralegals is $46,990.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for paralegals is $56,230 (2021 data).
+Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.

 To help you decide where you might like to work as a professional paralegal, here are annual salaries by state.